David Krejci Marvels At Milan Lucic For Hitting 1,000 Games Milestone

 The heavy winger, now with the Calgary Flames, hit the 1,000 regular-season game threshold last Tuesday in a win over the Toronto Maple Leafs.
-Krejci on Thursday said he was able to get in touch with his former left winger.
+And Krejci was able to get in touch with his former left winger.

 As for Lucic, he now sits at 1,003 games, with 214 career goals and 325 assists.
 His run in Boston lasted 566 regular-season games, with 139 goals and 203 assists.
 The 32-year-old also has 124 career playoff games to his name, with 96 coming for Boston.